 Daoji Yang is a horn player from Beijing, China.
 He graduated from the music program at Gulliver Preparatory School in Miami, Florida.
 Daoji is now a member of the Horn Studio at University of California, Santa Barbara.
 Daoji has also studied with many different horn players including Wang Guan from China Philharmonic Orchestra, Li Changhu from Military Band of the Chinese People’s Liberation Army, Richard Todd from the University of Miami, and Steven Gross from the University of California, Santa Barbara.

-As an orchestra player, Daoji has performed with the symphonic orchestra of the High School Affiliated to Renmin University of China and the symphonic orchestra of the Gulliver Preparatory School.
+As an orchestra player, Daoji has performed with the symphonic orchestra of the affiliated high school of Renmin University of China and the symphonic orchestra of Gulliver Preparatory School.
 He has performed at the National Centre for the Performing Arts in Beijing and the Music Center at Strathmore in Maryland.
-He played the principal horn for the Symphonic Orchestra of Gulliver Preparatory School and won the first place at the 2015 World Strides Heritage Festival held in Maryland, and he was selected to play the principle horn for the festival honor band to play the encore concert at the Music Center of Strathmore.
+He played principal horn for the Symphonic Orchestra of Gulliver Preparatory School and won first place at the 2015 World Strides Heritage Festival held in Maryland, and he was selected to play principal horn for the festival honor band to play the encore concert at the Music Center of Strathmore.

 As a solo and horn ensemble player, Daoji has won many competitions in both China and the United States.
-Some of his awards includes superior solo award at Beijing Arts Festival in 2009, and the state superior solo award in Florida, and the state superior ensemble award in Florida in 2014.
-He has also played his solo and ensemble work on the solo concert held at the Gusman Hall at the University of Miami in 2015.
-Daoji’s most-performed solo pieces include Concerto No.1, Op.11 by Richard Strauss, and Concertpiece by Saint-Saëns.
+Some of his awards include the Superior Solo Award at Beijing Arts Festival in 2009, State Superior Solo Award in Florida, and the State Superior Ensemble Award in Florida in 2014.
+He has also played solo and ensemble work during the solo concert held at Gusman Hall at the University of Miami in 2015.
+Daoji’s most-performed solo pieces include Concerto No.1, Op.11 by Richard Strauss, and Concertpiece by Camille Saint-Saëns.